 End of Month Targets/bonuses

-Car salespeople want to get their numbers in by month ending, and if they beat target, they rake in bonuses.
+Car salespeople want to get their numbers in by month-end, and if they beat target, they rake in bonuses.
 One year, I once finalized the purchase of a car on the 28th of February, and I could tell that the sales manager and sales guy were a bit eager to get me to close.
 Just before 6 P.M. and as they were starting to close shop, I indicated that getting a free remote starter was the only thing holding back a final deal.
 They “huffed” and “puffed,” and told me about how they were losing $$$ on the car…blah blah.
-At the end, it was agreed that I would be getting it installed for FREE!
+In the end, it was agreed that I would be getting it installed for FREE!

 End of Year Targets/Bonuses